zeljkoobrenovic/grounded-architecture/_posts/2023-02-05-appendix-career-resources.markdown

 **Exploring Aspirations - Dreams**

-The second step is to understand where people aim to be at the peak of their careers.
-While some managers might doubt that younger workers know what they want to be when they grow up, everyone has dreams.
-It's essential to help individuals make these dreams more tangible.
-Some managers might worry about asking employees to focus on a single vision too early in their careers.
+The second step is to understand where people hope to be at the height of their careers.
+Some managers may doubt that younger employees know this clearly, but most people have ambitions worth exploring.
+The goal is to make those ambitions more tangible without forcing premature certainty.

-However, these concerns should not prevent you from having Career Conversations.
-People and their dreams evolve, so regular Career Conversations are crucial.
-Just like seeking feedback from your team, these discussions are an ongoing practice.
+These concerns should not prevent you from having career conversations.
+People evolve, and so do their ambitions, which is why these discussions need to happen regularly.
+Like feedback, they work best as an ongoing practice rather than a one-off exercise.

 **Creating an Action Plan - Career Action Plan**

 With an understanding of both the past and future, you can now develop a relevant and thoughtful action plan with clear responsibilities and timelines.

-While Career Conversations take time, I integrated them into my usual one-on-one meetings.
-These discussions often become some of the most enjoyable and productive interactions.
+Career conversations take time, but I found it effective to integrate them into regular one-on-one meetings.
+They often become some of the most useful and productive discussions.

 <br>